tolomaus/languagedetector_ui/README.md

 scripts/sbt_run.sh test # this script uses the settings from conf/test.conf

 # windows
-scripts/sbt_run.bat test # this script uses the settings from conf/test.conf
+scripts\sbt_run.bat test # this script uses the settings from conf/test.conf
 ```

 Navigate to [https://localhost:9000](https://localhost:9000)